1. Ada

 Q: Where is the new COVID-19 variant spreading?

-A: The XBB.1.16 subvariant of COVID-19, also known as Arcturus, has been found in at least 37 countries as of 27 April, causing a surge in COVID-19 cases in Southeast Asia.
+A: The XBB.1.16 subvariant of COVID-19, also known as Arcturus, has been found in at least 37 countries since April 27, 2024 causing a surge in COVID-19 cases in Southeast Asia.
 It's also gaining prevalence in the US, Australia, Singapore, Libya, Iran, Kuwait, and Qatar.